 Beginners' Guide to Accessibility Testing

-Test wether your app is accessible yourself.
+Test whether your app is accessible yourself.

 The most complete picture of your app's accessibility can be obtained by testing with users in addition to following official accessibility guidelines.